 Orientation and mobility (also known as O&M) specialists support people living with low or no vision to move through your environment safely and effectively.
-Through orientation and mobility training, you can work out where you are, where you’re going, and how to get there.
+Through orientation and mobility training, you can work out where you are, where you’re going and how to get there.

-Orientation and Mobility specialists are university-trained specifically to work with people with vision impairment.
+Orientation and Mobility specialists are university-trained, specifically to work with people with vision impairment.
 For adults with vision impairment, this can include regular route training and how to safely travel to and from work.
 For young children, this can be learning body concepts and that rooms and spaces have functions.

 - Move confidently through environments

-- Make best use of remaining vision and other senses to find your way
+- Make best use of any remaining vision and help you use other senses to find your way.

-- Find the safest travel routes to specific destinations such as throughout the home, school shops, work, the doctor, gym, or university
+- Find the safest travel routes to specific destinations such as in the home, school shops, work, the doctor, gym, or university.

-- Use the most appropriate mobility aid to meet your needs, from a cane through to electronic travel aids
+- Use the most appropriate mobility aid to meet your needs, from a long cane through to a Guide Dog or electronic travel aids and devices.

-- Receive help and support to access the community
+- Receive help and support to remain part of your community.

 Our Orientation and Mobility Specialists are accredited with the Orientation and Mobility Association of Australasia (link opens in new window).

 How to get support